whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/Research/space/50-space-terms-for-understanding-the-universe.md

 ##

-# 47. Theory of relativity
+# 47. Theory of Relativity

 The theory of relativity was developed by Albert Einstein in 1905 and includes both theories of special relativity and general relativity.
 The theory determines that the laws of physics are the same for all non-accelerating observers and was monumental in introducing a framework for space and time.